• Skip to primary navigation

 Ego is the negative, wrong-minded teacher who continually tells you how difficult the world is and how you must constantly fight to survive.

-Reason is the opposite of Ego.
 ReasonReason is a mythological character and symbolic guide who shows you how to think and behave in a Right-Minded way.
-As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors. teaches you to do unto others as you would have them do unto you, and Do No Harm while you Work as One
+As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors.
+More is the opposite of Ego.
+Reason teaches you to do unto others as you would have them do unto you, and Do No Harm while you Work as One

 NOTE: Reason and Ego can never co-exist at the same time.
 You are believing and behaving one way or the other.